Phase Separation on Deformable Membranes: interplay of mechanical coupling and dynamic surface geometry: Linear stability analysis

 Given the harmonic form of the coupling term in Eq.~\eqref{eq:bend_harmonic_form}, one can perform the path integral in the partition sum over the bending modes by completing the square.
 Thereby, one obtains an effective coupling term of the form

-where the summation runs over all Fourier modes compatible with the chosen boundary conditions (typically chosen as periodic boundary conditions).
-Combining this effective coupling term with the remainder of the FH free energy gives us the following effective total free energy functional
+where the summation runs over all Fourier modes compatible with the chosen boundary conditions (typically chosen as periodic boundary conditions) and the system size $L$.
+Combining this effective coupling term with the remainder of the FH free energy (see Eq.~\eqref{eq:quadraticF}) gives us the following effective total free energy functional

 Importantly, the effective coupling term, which is due to the long-range nature of the membrane-mediated interactions, changes the physics at large length scales.
 In contrast to the original stiffness term $\frac14 \chi \, k^2 |\phi_k|^2$ in the FH free energy, it behaves differently at long wavelengths.
 Thus, for a finite surface tension $\sigma (\bar{\phi})$, one finds asymptotically in the long wavelength limit, $\lvert k\rvert\ll\sigma(\bar\phi)/\kappa$,